 Scott and his wife Sandy make their home in London.
 Scott is a member of the Highland Country Club, has been an active curler for more than 30 years, and he also enjoys golf and biking.
 He founded the “Libro Freewheelers” in 2011, a team of Libro staff and friends who participate in the annual Multiple Sclerosis Society fundraising bike tour from Grand Bend to London and back.

-Rick Hoevenaars is the Executive Vice President of Finance & Chief Financial Officer of Libro Credit Union.
+Kathleen Grogan - Executive Vice President Finance & Chief Financial Officer

 Carol Normandeau - Executive Vice President, Advice & Service Delivery